Some possible physical effects on women

-In girls and women the pelvic area includes the sexual organs: the ovaries, fallopian tubes, the womb and the vagina.
+The female sex organs are mostly inside the body, in the pelvic area.
+They include the ovaries, fallopian tubes, womb and vagina.
 The bladder and the lower part of the bowel are also close by.

-Some cancer treatments can cause vaginal dryness.
-This may be due to low levels of the female hormone oestrogen.
+- Some cancer treatments can cause vaginal dryness.
+This may be because of low levels of the female hormone oestrogen.
 Radiotherapy to the pelvic area may stop the ovaries producing oestrogen.
-Sometimes the ovaries need to be removed as part of treatment for cancer, and this causes lower oestrogen levels.
-If you have both your ovaries removed, you will then have an early menopause (also called a premature menopause).
-This is when your periods stop permanently.
+Sometimes, the ovaries need to be removed to treat the cancer.
+This also causes lower oestrogen levels.

-An early menopause can also be caused by treatment that affects the gland in the brain called the pituitary gland.
+- If both your ovaries are removed, you will have an immediate menopause (also called an early or premature menopause).
+This stops your periods and causes permanent infertility.
+An early menopause can also be caused by radiotherapy to both ovaries, or by treatment that affects the pituitary gland (a gland in the brain).
 The pituitary gland produces hormones that control the production of oestrogen by the ovaries.

-If you’ve had surgery to your vagina that’s made it narrower or shorter, this can make sex uncomfortable.
+- Some surgery to the vagina can make it narrower or shorter, which can make sex uncomfortable.
 This is very rare, though.
-Damage to the nerves from pelvic surgery or pelvic radiotherapy can reduce your ability to feel pleasure during sex, or mean that you take longer to orgasm (‘come’).
-These changes may be due to a difference in the way you feel about yourself sexually.
+If pelvic surgery or pelvic radiotherapy damages the nerves, this can cause scarring to the vagina.
+This can reduce your ability to feel pleasure during sex, or mean that you take longer to orgasm (come).
+These changes can also be due to a difference in the way you feel about yourself sexually.
 A sex therapist or counsellor can give you advice about this.

 What can help?

-If you have a dry vagina, this can be treated by using a cream or gel on the inside lining of your vagina.
-These can be bought from a pharmacist or prescribed by your GP.
-You can ask for products such as Senselle®, Astroglide® or SYLK®.
+Using a cream or gel on the inside lining of your vagina can help with dryness.
+These can be bought from a pharmacist, online or prescribed by your GP.
+You can ask for products such as Senselle ®, Astroglide ® or Sylk ®.

-Radiotherapy to the pelvis can make the vagina become narrower, and this can make internal examinations and penetrative sex uncomfortable.
+Radiotherapy to the pelvis can make the vagina narrower, which can make internal examinations and penetrative sex uncomfortable.
 Your hospital team will usually recommend that you use vaginal dilators to try to prevent the vagina from narrowing.
-Dilators are tampon-shaped plastic tubes of different sizes that you use along with a lubricant.
+Dilators are tampon-shaped plastic tubes of different sizes that you use with a lubricant.

-We have more information about the possible effects of pelvic radiotherapy on women, which has been written for women of all ages.
+We have more information about pelvic radiotherapy which has been written for women of all ages.